International Applicants

 The following information is required of all international applicants:

-• Official evaluations to U.S. standards of all college/university coursework, indicating grades earned with the official explanation of grading system, completed through an acceptable credential evaluating agency, such as Spantran - MWCC Pathway (offers discounted services), Center for Educational Documentation (CED) or World Education Services (WES) Additional agencies may be found www.naces.org.
+- For applicants who intend to transfer prior completed college-level course work completed at a foreign institution: official course-by-course evaluations to U.S. standards of all college/university coursework, indicating grades earned with the official explanation of grading system along with translated description of the course.
+The evaluation must be completed through an acceptable credential evaluating agency, such as Spantran - MWCC Pathway (offers discounted services), Center for Educational Documentation (CED) or World Education Services (WES) Additional agencies may be found at www.naces.org.

-• Transfer applicants currently enrolled at another U.S. college or university must submit a completed “I-20 Transfer Request Form” signed by your current college/university and current transcript.
+- Transfer applicants currently enrolled at another U.S. college or university must submit a completed “I-20 Transfer Request Form” signed by your current college/university and by your current international student officer (DSO) and have an official transcript of all completed coursework sent to MWCC Records Office for review.

 Student Visas